One Smile Dental FAQ

 Unfortunately, we don’t take either.
 If you need assistance with dental care costs, Reach out to us and we’ll explain more.

 Do you accept DHMO insurance plans or Capitation plans?

 No, we don’t.
 These plans create a financial incentive for dentists to not provide care to patients.
 Patients who purchase these plans are told they will be able to save on dental care, but the plans allow for extra charges in the fine print and patients often pay the same, if not more as someone without insurance.

 What can you do to help ease my fears about visiting the dentist?

 We understand; dental fear and anxiety are both very common.
 That’s the reason we offer a quiet, comfortable environment with a variety of amenities and gentle sedation options so you can sit back, relax and let us do all the work.
-We are happy to offer our patients nitrous oxide at no extra charge to help reduce any stress they may feel about their dental procedure.
+We are happy to offer our patients nitrous oxide to help reduce any stress they may feel about their dental procedure.